Prison Officer Assault Compensation

 Why should I make a claim?

 It is important to make a claim in order to prevent the employer from committing future acts of negligence.
 A successful claim will potentially help to improve the working conditions within the prison for you and your colleagues.
 Moreover, you cannot legally be dismissed from your position for pursuing a claim against your employer.
-If this happens you could be entitled to make an unfair dismissal claim and you should get in touch with a legal specialist.
+If this happens you could be entitled to make an unfair dismissal claim and should contact an employment lawyer.

 How to claim compensation?

-At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assaults.
+At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assault compensation claims.
 We’ll guide you through the entire legal process in a quick and easy manner to ensure that you are awarded the compensation you deserve.